-(a) On the Display menu, choose Rendering, select sticks tab and make sure Perspective is on (i.e. marked with 'v').
+(a) On the Display menu, choose Rendering, select sticks tab, and make sure Perspective is on (i.e. marked with 'v').
 With Perspective view, all molecules appear to be in perspective: closer atoms appear larger. (b) You must turn Perspective on before you use the Z translation tool to see any effect.
 Choose OK to close this dialog box.

-(c) L-click on the Z-translate tool A. Move the pointer into the workspace.
-The pointer assumes the shape of the Z-translate tool.
+(c) L-click on the Z-translate tool .
+Move the pointer into the workspace.
+The pointer should assume the shape of the Z-translate tool.

-(d) L-drag slowly toward the bottom of the workspace - the molecule moves closer to you.
+(d) L-click anddrag slowly toward the bottom of the workspace - the molecule moves closer to you.
 Continue moving the molecule until it completely disappears.

 2.6 Using the Zoom Tool.
 To increase or decrease the magnification of a molecule, use the Magnify/Shrink tool (Zoom tool) .
-This is useful, for instance, when you want to examine structural details of a large molecule. (a) Press the tool icon S. Move the pointer into the workspace.
-The pointer assumes the shape of the zoom tool. (b) Magnify the molecule by L-drag slowly toward the bottom of the workspace.
-To shrink, L-drag in the opposite direction. (c) Double-click on the zoom tool gives a zoom dialog-box, in which you can specify the zoom factor.
+This is useful, for instance, when you want to examine structural details of a large molecule. (a) Press the tool icon in and Move the pointer into the workspace.
+The pointer should assume the shape of the zoom tool. (b) Magnify the molecule by L-clicking and dragging slowly toward the bottom of the workspace.
+To shrink, L-click and drag in the opposite direction. (c) Double-clicking on the zoom tool opens a dialog-box in which you can specify the zoom factor.
 A zoom factor of 1 corresponds to scaling the molecule to properly fit the workspace window.